thanhthienle/SOICT20221-BigData-FinancialPlatform/README.md

 ## Acknowledgments

-This is the list of resources and people that we would like to give credit to for helping us throughout this project.
+This is the list of the people and the resources that we would like to give credit to for helping us throughout this project.
 Thank you, y'all are amazing!

 - [Dr. Viet-Trung Tran, PhD](https://trungtv.github.io/)